[Design by Alyssa Donovan!]

 Salman Ali: We have walked an incredibly similar path in this life.
 The startup journey would be even more lonely without you.
 Your expertise and friendship have been invaluable to me in this process.
 Your heart, your will, and your grit to complete your mission has inspired me consistently when the absolute best and most logical path forward is to quit.
 I hope to return the favor.
 I am unsure how to thank you.

-Megan O’Connell: You are quite literally world class.
-Everyone needs to know it.
-Your bandwidth is incredible.
+Megan O’Connell: You are world class.
 We continued to add more and more to your plate and you continued to step up to the challenge in every way.
 Strategy / Ops / HR / Constant problem solving — you name it — it was truly ridiculous.
-You are smart, kind, caring, and a world class operator.
+You are smart, kind, caring, and an excellent operator.
 You were the glue that held everything together.
 We are here because of your grit and commitment to this Mission.
 I am unsure how to thank you.

 Cameron Jacox: Cam, I have leaned on your expertise and stability.
 I have leaned on your network — that you have been gracious in sharing — and strength.
 You are easily one of the most talented individuals in the entire healthcare tech ecosystem.
 You will be unstoppable in this space for the rest of your career.
 Every single entity that engages with you will be very lucky, as Vincere was.
 Vincere Health simply cannot exist without you.
 I am in your debt for believing in what we wanted to accomplish and being a steady core pillar of the team the entire time.
 I think Dagny would be proud of how we got here.
 I am unsure how to thank you, my friend.